 LaserHIT Dry Fire Training Kit

-- Use it with any iPhone or any Android phone.
+- Use it with your firearms and any iPhone or any Android phone.
 The genuinely universal kit.

 - Use it with any firearm, semi-auto or bolt action, SA or DA, except Hi-Point.
 Thanks to LASERHIT...